JNisk/AncesTrim/paper/paper.md

 # Summary

-AncesTrim is a tool for trimming complex pedigrees.
-Some pedigree data may have an inherently complicated structure with hig
+AncesTrim (Niskanen 2017) is a Python tool for trimming complex pedigrees.
+Some pedigree data can have an inherently complicated structure with a high level of inbreeding, which makes visualization of such data difficult.
+AncesTrim reduces the complexity of pedigrees while preserving critical relatedness structures, allowing the pedigree to be displayed in a more efficient way.

 # References

+Niskanen, J. (2017).
+AncesTrim - a tool for trimming complex pedigrees. https://github.com/JNisk/AncesTrim.